 Recommendation and status at time of audit (Indicate whether new or outstanding) Page Current status (implemented, partially implemented, not implemented) Actions taken to implement since audit Planned actions for implementation Timeline for implementation Indicate if recommendation is new or outstanding Cut and paste the recommendation from the report (available on the Provincial Auditor's website).
-Include any recommendation number, previous report/committee consideration, or status.
-Do not include recommendations that have been identified in the report as implemented ## State the current status of the recommendation.
+Include any recommendation number, previous report/committee consideration, or status. ## State the current status of the recommendation.
 Outline actions taken since the audit that have resulted in the recommendation being implemented.
 Outline additional actions required to achieve implementation.
-Timeline (e.g., by month, 20XX)
+Timeline (e.g. by month, 20XX)